kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 In this lab, we'll use **Customer Order Services** application as an example.
 In order to modernize, the application will go through **analysis**, **build** and **deploy** phases.
 Click [here](extras/application.md) and get to know the application, its architecture and components.

 <a name="analysis"></a>
-## Analysis (Background reading, optionally hands on)
+## Analysis (hands on)
 > NOTE: If your lab environment includes Transformation Advisor, you can follow along with these steps.
 Otherwise, read on to follow how an existing environment can be analyzed so you can make decisions on which applications to modernize and what path to follow with those applications.

 IBM Cloud Transformation Advisor can be used to analyze the Customer Order Service Application running in the WebSphere ND environment.
 The Transformation Advisor helps you to analyze your on-premises workloads for modernization.
 It determines the complexity of your applications, estimates a development cost to perform the move to the cloud, and recommends the best target environment.

 The steps needed to analyze the existing Customer Order Services application are:

-1. Deploy the IBM Cloud Transformation Advisor available as part of IBM WebSphere Hybrid Edition on an OCP cluster.
+1. Access the IBM Cloud Transformation Advisor available as part of IBM WebSphere Hybrid Edition on an OCP cluster.
 Transformation Advisor Local can also be used with Docker on a workstation or VM.
+To access TA in your lab environment, click **Networking**, then **Routes**.
+Ensure you are in the **ta** project using the project drop down at the top of the page, and click the link next to **ta-ui-route**.
 In the Transformation Advisor user interface, click **Create new** under **Workspaces** to create a new workspace.

     ![TA starting page](extras/images/ta-create-collection.png)